harrysingh1991/tvh-m3u-generator/README.md

 1. Create channel list when container is started and cache it
 2. Return a cached list upon every request
 3. List to update depending on refresh interval.
 The script currently has a refresh interval and caches the list, but does nothing with that
+4. Empty lists insert an EXTM£U tag.
+Find a way to ignore empty tag lists